Aghajanian/ANOVA/README.md

 	•	statsmodels

 ### License

-This code is provided for research and educational purposes.
+This software is released under the MIT License.
+See the `LICENSE` file for more details.

+**© 2024 All rights reserved - Aghajanian | © 2024**

+---

 ### Run the script directly
 python anova_analysis.py